 Senior Meteorologist and Director of Process Improvement

-Mr. Jones has 10 years of wind energy resource assessment experience.
-He specializes in data analysis and quality control; wind resource assessment; internal process standardization procedures; wind data management and processing; wind turbine siting; site planning and site suitability requirements.
+Mr. Jones specializes in data analysis and quality control; wind resource assessment; internal process standardization procedures; wind data management and processing; wind turbine siting; site planning and site suitability requirements.
 Jones’ expertise with meteorological tower and remote sensing equipment includes site selection, setup/installation, and maintenance.
-During his decade at V-Bar, Jones led the analysis of wind resource estimates for projects ranging in size from a single turbine to 1000 MW nameplate in North, Central, and South America.
+Jones began working in wind energy resource assessment in 2007 when he joined V-Bar, LLC.
+At V-Bar he led the analysis of wind resource estimates for projects ranging in size from a single turbine to 1000 MW nameplate in North, Central, and South America.
 He holds a B.S. in Atmospheric and Oceanic Science from the University of Wisconsin-Madison, as well as an M.S. in Mathematics-Atmospheric Science and an M.B.A. from the University of Wisconsin-Milwaukee.

 Renewable Energy Analyst

-Mr. Pro has 13 years of consulting services for renewable energy applications, applying diverse experience and a sound understanding of energy resources and technologies.
+Since 2004, Mr. Pro has been consulting on renewable energy applications, applying diverse experience and a sound understanding of energy resources and technologies.
 He has served as an independent consultant including 7 years of wind energy consulting with Chinook Wind, and 4 years as a lead consultant within Black & Veatch’s global renewable energy group, where he specialized in solar performance, strategic planning, and distributed energy resources.
 Pro has performed a wide range of project scopes for a diverse client base including state energy offices, private developers, banks, non-profits, owner/operators, Native American Tribes, and over 30 different U.S. utilities.
 He holds a B.S. in Physics and a B.A. in Environmental Studies from the University of Washington.